 Interstate 475 is a bypass and commuter route in the Toledo metropolitan area.
 Looping west from I-75 at Perrysburg, the freeway crosses the Maumee River into the city of Maumee.
 Proceeding north.
 I-475 heads through Holland along the west side of Toledo to connect directly with the U.S. 23 freeway to Ann Arbor, Michigan near Sylvania.
 The remainder of I-475 travels east back to I-75 near Downtown Toledo.

 Interstate 475 first opened as a section of relocated U.S. 23 between West Central Avenue (U.S. 20) and Monroe Street (Ohio 51) in Sylvania.
 A ribbon cutting ceremony was held on November 2, 1962 for the roadway that cost $5 million.
 Traffic began use on it a few days later once sign and guard rail installation was completed.
-The highway tied into a preexisting section of U.S. 23 expressway leading north into Michigan.1 That stretch of U.S. 23 north to Dundee opened to traffic on December 11, 1959 at a cost of $8.4-million.2
+The highway tied into a preexisting section of the expressway leading U.S. 23 north into Michigan.1 That stretch of U.S. 23 north to Dundee opened to traffic on December 11, 1959 at a cost of $8.4 million.2